To see more detail select the image and zoom in. Select outside the image to restore the initial view.

-This photo was taken in my backyard in Kyle, Texas through a 6-inch Sky-Watcher f/4 Telescope, on a Sky-Watcher EQ6-R mount, with a ZWO ASI533MC PRO color camera.
-The total image acquisition time is: 3 hours 59 minutes 0 seconds
+This photo was taken in Kyle, Texas, under Bortle 5.9 skies, through a 6-inch f/4 Telescope, on a Sky-Watcher EQ6-R mount, with a ZWO ASI533MC PRO color camera.
+The processing was done with PixInsight.
+The total image acquisition time is: 04 hrs 10 min 00 sec.
+The processing was done with PixInsight.

 M51 on 2008-01-09